marko-js/marko/docs/03-syntax.md

 tag sum=1 + 2, difference=3 - 4
 ```

-> **ProTip:** If you use commas to separate two attributes, you must use commas to separate _all_ attributes for that tag.
+> **Note:** If you use commas to separate two attributes, you must use commas to separate _all_ attributes for that tag.

 #### Attribute whitespace